Treatment for Sleep Apnea and OSA in Women

 Women with Obstructive Sleep Apnea have significantly different sleep challenges than men.
 Research has found that women tend to take longer to fall asleep than men.1 Women also have fewer apneas than men, specifically fewer full obstructive apneas (meaning their upper airways don’t collapse as often).2

-However, they do have more flow limitation (which means the upper airway narrows and less air enters the lungs).
+However, they have more flow limitations (the upper airway narrows and less air enters the lungs).
 Women also tend to have clusters of events during REM (dream stage) sleep.2 All of these aspects of sleep apnea can cause disrupted sleep.

 That’s in addition to the fact that women tend to sleep shorter than the prescribed 7 - 9 hours per night3, and 60% report that their sleep environment keeps them awake more than their sleeping partner.4